lana-k/sqliteviz/README.md

 Press `Save` button in the top toolbar or use `Ctrl+s`(`Cmd+s` for MacOS) keyboard shortcut to save a query in the current opened tab to local storage of your browser.

-After that the query will be in the list on `My queries` page.
+After that the query will be in the list on "My queries" page.

-> **_NOTE:_**  Only the text of the query and chart settings will be saved.
+> **Note:**  Only the text of the query and chart settings will be saved.
 The result of the query execution won't be saved.

 ## Working with saved queries

-You can find all queries that you saved in local storage of your browser in `My queries` (fig. 5).
+You can find all queries that you saved in local storage of your browser in "My queries" (fig. 5).

 <p align="center">
    <img class="figure" src="src/assets/images/Screenshot_my_queries.png" width="600"/>